travis-ci/docs-travis-ci-com/user/languages/php.md

 log.

 > Specifying exact versions like 5.3.8 is discouraged as it may break your build when we update PHP versions on Travis CI.
-PHP version *5.5.9* is supported, however, because it's the version of PHP that is shipped with Ubuntu 14.04 LTS.

 ### HHVM versions